temporalio/documentation/docs/workflows.md

 Temporal guarantees that only one Workflow Execution with a given [Workflow Id](#workflow-id) can be in an Open state at any given time.
 But when a Workflow Execution reaches a Closed state, it is possible to have another Workflow Execution in an Open state with the same Workflow Id.
 For example, a Temporal Cron Job is a chain of Workflow Executions that all have the same Workflow Id.
-Each Workflow Execution within the chain is considered a "Run".
+Each Workflow Execution within the chain is considered a _Run_.

 A Run Id uniquely identifies a Workflow Execution even if it shares a Workflow Id with other Workflow Executions.